Wampanoag Tribe of Gay Head: History and origins

-Wampanoag people have lived in the area of Aquinnah, Massachusetts, for millennia.
-Traditional Wampanoag legend states that the first Wampanoag arrived on the island and discovered the island was inhabited by Moshup, the creator of the islands, his wife, Squant, and their many pets.
+Wampanoag people have lived in the area of Aquinnah, Massachusetts, for millennia on the island of Noepe.
+Traditional Wampanoag legend states that Moshup, a giant, created Noepe.
+When walking across the mainland he grew tired, dragging his feet.
+The trench he created with his foot filled up with water, separating the island from the mainland.
+The first Wampanoag arrived on the island and discovered the island was inhabited by Moshup and his wife, Squant.
 Traditionally, they fished, grew crops, and hunted whales.
-Moshup and his wife provided the Wampanoag with food and general knowledge of the land, living side by side.
+Moshup provided the Wampanoag with food and general knowledge of the land, living side by side.
+Squant's moods controlled the presence of a great storm.
+The yearly custom among the Wampanoag was to hold a meeting to decide where they would plant.
+The Wampanoag women planted the "three sisters," corn, bean, and squash.
 Once the European settlers arrived, Moshup left the island.
 As he left, he threw a whale against the cliffs in anger which resulted in the eroded appearance seen today.

+In 1611, Captain Edward Harlow arrived to Noepe and kidnapped a Wampanoag named Epenow, bringing him back to London.
+Epenow devised an escape plan, telling his captors of gold on the Island.
+A British expedition returned to Noepe in search of these riches - with Epenow leading the way.
+When the ship was close to the shore, Epenow dove into the water and swam to safety.